MicrosoftDocs/memdocs/sccm/develop/reference/osd/sms_tasksequenceappreferencedps-server-wmi-class.md

 ms.collection: M365-identity-device-management
 ---
 # SMS_TaskSequenceAppReferenceDps Server WMI Class
-The `SMS_TaskSequenceAppReferenceDps` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a distribution point to which a System Center Configuration Manager application in the task sequence is distributed.
+The `SMS_TaskSequenceAppReferenceDps` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a distribution point to which a Configuration Manager application in the task sequence is distributed.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.